Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool updates existing variants in a single call.
-It lists editable fields and distinguishes from sibling tools by referencing set_inventory_quantity for inventory changes.
+The description clearly states the tool updates one or more existing variants in a single call, lists editable fields, and distinguishes from the sibling tool set_inventory_quantity for inventory changes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.